aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 - I like to organize chaos
 - I like to bring clarity to muddy waters
 - I like to enable developers to be better documentors, whether it's providing them with page templates or enabling the creation of automated API documentation from a Swagger JSON file
-- I like figuring out how stuff works and creating guides to help the next end user
+- I like figuring out how stuff works and creating guides to help the next user or developer

 I've created documentation in HTML, reStructuredText, and Markdown for Open Source projects, internal company projects, and my personal projects on GitHub.